machaao/rasa-sample-nlu-bot/README.md

 ## Requirements ##
 * Download or clone this repository

-* Acquire for an api token and place in the credential.yml
+* Get an api token via https://messengerx.io and place in the credential.yml
 ```
   connectors.MachaaoConnector.MachaaoInputChannel:
     api_token: <YOUR API-TOKEN>